 Setting up colony PCR reactions is almost identical to a standard PCR reaction however the plasmid DNA must be released from the yeast or bacteria in order to serve as the PCR template.
 This can either be performed by lysing in water with a short heating step or adding individual transformants directly to the PCR reaction and lysing during the initial heating step.
 For successful colony PCR, a robust polymerase is needed as the presence of bacterial cell contents and culture media can often result in polymerase inhibition.

 PCRBIO HS Taq DNA Polymerase and PCRBIO Ultra Polymerase are designed to perform in demanding applications with high efficiency and improved tolerance to common inhibitors.
 Our advanced buffer and antibody-mediated hot start technology allows robust performance and high sensitivity across a wide range of templates, including GC and AT-rich, together with easy reaction setup at room temperature.
 Furthermore, the convenient ready mix format, including the option of a red dye for direct gel loading, increases the speed and ease-of-use for successful colony PCR experiments.

 PCRBIO HS Taq DNA Polymerase & Mixes

-Whether you need a hot start assay for high-throughput, automated reaction setup or the detection of a low copy number template, PCR Biosystems offers you a robust industry-leading enzyme to meet your needs.
+Whether you need a hot start enzyme for high-throughput assays, automated reaction setup or the detection of a low copy viral template, PCRBIO HS Taq DNA Polymerase is a robust, industry-leading enzyme to meet your needs.
+Available in standard and custom formats to suit the specific requirements of your COVID-19 diagnostic workflow.

 PCRBIO Ultra Polymerase & Mixes